yrom1/ty/README.md

 + set +x
 ```

-Note that even when you pass a Python file, `py` still formates and type checks all files recusively in the current directory.
+Note that even when you pass a Python file, `py` still formats and type checks all files recusively in the current directory.

 # Setup